hpi-swa-teaching/Koans/src/Koans.package/KoanAboutBlocks.class/README.md

-In this chapter you learn about Block Closures.
+In this chapter you learn about the usage of Block Closures.